claudiobartolini/functions/README.md

 3. Enter your "Client ID" from the developer console in the "API Key" field
 4. Your application is now authorized to access your Box account!

 #### Step 3.
-Create the AWS Lambda function
+Create the Docker Container
-1. Log into the [AWS Management Console](https://aws.amazon.com/console) and go to the Lambda Management Console
-2. Press "Create a Lambda function"
-    * Search for "box" and choose the "box-node-lambda-sample" blueprint
-    * *There is no need to configure a trigger for the Lambda function*
-    * Press "Next"
-3. Configure the lambda function
-    * Name = "box-node-lambda-sample"
-    * Environment variables:
+Environment variables:
     * Paste the contents of your JSON config file into the `BOX_CONFIG` environment variable.
         * *Storing the application config in an environment variable makes it easier to secure and manage*
-    * Role = "Create new role from template"
-    * Role Name = "box-node-lambda-sample-role"
-    * Policy Templates = Leave blank
-    * Leave all of the advanced settings with default values
-    * Press "Next"
-    * Review the information and press "Create function"

 Go to the directory that has your Dockerfile and run the following command to build the Docker image.
 The -t flag lets you tag your image so it's easier to find later using the docker images command:

-docker build -t <your username>/node-web-app .
+docker build -t <username>/box-functions-poc .
 Your image will now be listed by Docker:

 $ docker images